RyanBrushett/SecurityCouncil/Security_Council_5/documentation/Ver3.0/README.md

 ## Tasks

-The group completed the following tasks for version 3.0:
+The group completed the following tasks for version 3.0, sorted by backend functions, followed by user-facing functions:

 #### BACKEND:
     - SQLite3 Database.